cheapjack/LabFromAChip/docs/GettingStarted.md

 ## Welcome! ⚠ ️

 Now you've received your kit please open when you receive it and leave it in sunlight so the testtube taped to the lid of your kit box is exposed to sunlight - this contains your supply of cultured algae and they need sunlight to stay alive!
-You also need to carefully open the lid and 'snap' close it again to allow gases to exchange every few days to ensure they stay healthy and thriving
+You also need to carefully open the lid and 'snap' close it again to allow gases to exchange every few days to ensure they stay healthy and thriving between workshops and hopefully keep the colony going for as long as possible - which will be a nice rewarding goal to aim for I think.

+## First Session🔬📲

+We'll be going over microscope use in our first session and then doing the moulding element together in session so please leave the moulding till later.
+In the clip I mention that there will be a moulding video but I think it will be better to do this 'together' online.
+The instruction booklet is then there for future reference.
+So play with your assembled 'scope if you can, but dont worry if you don't have time or are unable to do it for any reason (you don't need to give a reason!).
+You can still take part and assemble the scope in the first session or whenever you want.

 ***Click on the YouTube Clip below for an introduction to your Foldscope and LabFromAChip kit!***